b-rodrigues/cookbook_r_nixpkgs/cookbook.md

 whole of the `rPackages` set.
 You can find this file [here](https://github.com/NixOS/nixpkgs/blob/master/pkgs/development/r-modules/default.nix).

-In there, you will find a line that starts with `packagesWithNativeBuildInputs = {` and another that starts with `packagesWithBuildInputs = {` and that defines a long list of packages.
+In there, you will find a line that starts with `packagesWithNativeBuildInputs = {` and another that starts with `packagesWithBuildInputs = {` which define a long list of packages.
 The differences between `NativeBuildInputs` and `BuildInputs` is that dependencies that are needed for compilation get listed into `NativeBuildInputs` (so things like compiler, or `pkg-config`) and